Holo-Host/happ-template/README.md

 ### Scenario Testing

+Create the Holochain scenario tests in the `test/` directory, and use `hc test` to execute them.
+If using `sim2h`, ensure that it is available on the expected port, eg. `sim2h_server -p 9000`.

-Create the Holochain scenario tests in the `test/` directory.
-These can be manually executed using `make test` (remember to enter `nix-shell` first, or hit `make nix-test`.)
+These can be manually executed using `make test` (remember to enter `nix-shell` first, or hit `make nix-test` to use nix-shell automatically).
 The `hc test` utility will be used to execute the tests.

 #### CircleCI